 Why this is happening is a more extensive discussion that I’ll maybe tackle another time.
 However, it’s a fact that impacts both your potential and how you run and grow your business in the long haul.

-Doing a lot of stuff dilutes the echo of your efforts, making you blind to all kinds of opportunities.
+Doing a lot of stuff dilutes the echo of your efforts, making you miss all kinds of opportunities.
 The same applies to everyone who’s juggling too many balls simultaneously.
-This trick should only happen at the Cirque du Soleil shows (save this link for later if you want to believe in magic again).
+This trick should only happen at the Cirque du Soleil shows.

-Therefore, in this article, I aim to quickly untangle the core actions you need to take when reaching the phase of launching your website.
-By doing so, I hope to lend a hand and help you become aware of both your constraints and opportunities.
-You can start focusing on the areas where you have control and knowledge and leave the rest aside.
+In this article, I aim to quickly untangle the core actions needed when reaching the phase of launching your website.
+I hope I’ll manage to help you become aware of both your constraints and opportunities so you can focus on the areas where you have control and knowledge and leave the rest aside.